 gt805 - Ye Olde Bishopsgate (roofline sloping down from left to right)

 Four silk pictures in one frame, with the title, 'Views of Ye Olde London Streete'.
-The mount contains the Edinburgh City Coat of Arms, and individual silks titled, 'Ye Church of all Hallows', Ye Olde London Streete', and 'Ye Olde Bishopsgate')
+The mount contains the London City Coat of Arms, and individual silks titled, 'Ye Church of all Hallows', Ye Olde London Streete', and 'Ye Olde Bishopsgate')

 Back to List of Grant Pictures